1902 Arbitral award of the Andes between Argentina and Chile: Disputes over parts of the award boundary

+Barrios and Dickson agreed that this second river was the true Río Encuentro, but Frey disagreed, suggesting another river further east.
+After a failed exploration, Frey accepted the second site on March 15.
+Steffen criticizes that neither the arbitral commissioner, nor the heads of the Argentine and Chilean commissions knew the topography and nomenclature of the region, despite the maps presented to the tribunal and his own Memoria general on the Chilean expedition to the Palena providing sufficient data to identify the river correctly.
+The doubt about whether the final site chosen by Dickson corresponded to Steffen's original Río Encuentro persisted until the 1966 award.
+In 1941, the cartography that had served as the basis for demarcation by the Chilean-Argentine Boundary Commission was accused of suffering from serious errors, which led to tensions during the 1950s between both countries.

-In the Lange map, the Gorra Blanca mountain was included in the border drawing, while in the 1903 demarcator map of Herbert Leland Crosthwait it wasn't included.
+In the Laguna del Desieto Valley, in the Gunnar Lange map, the Gorra Blanca mountain was included in the border drawing, while in the 1903 British demarcator map of Herbert Leland Crosthwait it wasn't included.
 The Del Desierto Lake, located between Mount Fitz Roy and boundary marker 62, was discovered in 1921 by Chilean settlers.
+The dispute was resolved in 1994 with the ruling of an arbitration tribunal under the 1984 Treaty of Peace and Friendship.

-On 20 May 1902, King Edward VII sentenced in the 3rd article of the Arbitral award:
+About the Southern Patagonian Ice Field, on 20 May 1902, King Edward VII sentenced in the 3rd article of the Arbitral award:

 From Mount Fitz Roy to Mount Stokes the boundary line has already been determined.

 The border was defined in 1898 and was agreed between experts, Barros Arana and Moreno, from both countries in the area of the Southern Patagonian Ice Field, the large ice-covered area in the Patagonian Andes.
 The mountains mentioned by Moreno are: Fitz Roy, Torre, Huemul, Campana, Agassiz, Heim, Mayo, and Stokes/Cervantes.
 Later on border discussions emerged.